Khas195/EyeOfAcca/Documentation/README.md

     The Axe now sticks to any surface it hit.
     The axe can be recalled by Left Clicking.
     The axe will pass through everything on its way back.
+    There is a lul time when the character is airborned when recalling the axe.

 Gem **(NEW)**:

     Introducing gem that will alter the Axe's ability.
     Teleportation gem: ater the axe passes through this gem, instead of recalling on left click.
 The axe now will teleport the player to it.
+    There is a lul time on teleportation.

 **JUICE**: